enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 In contrast, Docker socket binding involves mounting the host’s Docker socket `/var/run/docker.sock` into the container, allowing the application inside to control the host’s Docker engine directly.
 This is the same mechanism used by the Docker CLI and official SDKs.
 With access to the socket, a containerized application can start and stop other containers, build images, or retrieve logs, effectively granting full control over the host Docker daemon.

-Here is a minimal example using the official Python Docker SDK[44]:
+Here is a minimal example using the official Python Docker SDK[@docker-sdk-python]:
 ```python
 import docker